 Heart disease is the most well-recognized and feared complication of diabetes.
 The presence of diabetes increases the risk of cardiovascular disease at least two to four times higher.
 Complications develop at a younger age.
-According to the American Heart Association, at least sixty eight percent of diabetics aged 65 or older will die of heart disease compared to sixteen percent who will die of stroke.
-Because more than eighty percent of diabetics will die of CV disease, reducing macrovascular disease is of primary importance, even above those of microvascular concerns.
+According to the American Heart Association, at least sixty eight percent of people with diabetes aged 65 or older will die of heart disease compared to sixteen percent who will die of stroke.
+Because more than eighty percent of people with diabetes will die of CV disease, reducing macrovascular disease is of primary importance, even above those of microvascular concerns.

 The Framingham studies of the 1970s established the firm association between heart disease and diabetes.
 The risk is so high that having diabetes is considered the equivalent of having had a previous heart attack.
-Diabetic patients have over three times the risk of heart attack compared to non-diabetics.
-Over the past three decades, there have been significant improvements in treatment, but the gains for diabetic patients have lagged far behind.
-While overall death rates for non-diabetic men have decreased by 36.4%, it only decreased 13.1% for diabetic men.
-In non-diabetic women, death rate decreased by 27% but increased 23% in diabetic women.
+Patients with diabetes have over three times the risk of heart attack compared to patients without diabetes.
+Over the past three decades, there have been significant improvements in treatment, but the gains for patients with diabetes have lagged far behind.
+While overall death rates for men without diabetes have decreased by 36.4%, it only decreased 13.1% for men with diabetes.
+In women without diabetes, death rate decreased by 27% but increased 23% in women with.

 The devastating impact of stroke cannot be underestimated.
 In the United States, it is the third leading cause of death and the biggest contributor to disability.
 Diabetes is a strong independent risk factor in stroke, increasing risk by as much as 150-400%.
-It is estimated that approximately ¼ of all new strokes occur in diabetic patients.
+It is estimated that approximately ¼ of all new strokes occur in patients with diabetes.
 The risk of stroke rises 3% for each year of diabetes.
-The prognosis of stroke in diabetics is also worse than non-diabetics.
+The prognosis of stroke in patients with diabetes is also worse than those without.

 Peripheral Vascular Disease